 § Participate in Program staff meetings and report students’ progress to Education Advisor on a regular basis

 § Assist Site Coordinator to maintain all individual student files

-§ Masters Degree in Education, Literacy, Drama, Theatre Arts or related field.
-Retired teachers welcome.
+§ Bachelors Degree in Education, Literacy, Drama, Theatre Arts or related field.

-§ Minimum 5 years experience teaching performing arts to youth, preferably in grades 6 through 8 to underserved adolescents, with including experience aligning performing arts to literacy/English Language Arts objectives
+§ Minimum 2 years experience teaching literacy and/or performing arts to youth, preferably in grades 6 through 8 to underserved adolescents, with including experience aligning performing arts to literacy/English Language Arts objectives

 § Significant experience working with literacy programming for immigrant youth, English Language Learners and adolescents reading below grade level